 Any other sites identified in Relevant Neighbourhood Plans

-What information should be included in an archaeological assessment?
+What information should be included in a biodiversity survey and report?

 How do I submit an archaeological assessment?

 If you apply for planning permission online using the Planning Portal, you will be given the opportunity to upload your archaeological assessment.
 This is after you have completed the relevant application forms.